Home of the Sewalot Site

 William Foley married Mary Josephine McNamara, daughter of Patrick McNamara and Mary Brazell.
 Patrick McNamara was originally from Ireland and a self made man.

 The couple married in Chicago in 1878.
-Their daughter was Hazel Foley.With the marriage William came into enough wealth to follow his dream.
+They had 10 children including Hazel Foley and Florence Foley.With the marriage William possibly came into enough wealth to follow his dream.

 A copy of the marriage certificate of 15 Oct 1878 of William Foley aged 23 to Mary Josephine McNamara, aged 21, in Cook County.